Getting Started with the macOS Vulkan SDK

 Inherit Variables From Environment

-from a bash shell command line where the environment variables are set.
+bash shell command line where the environment variables are set.

 With Xcode versions 7 and later, you may need to enable this behavior: